 Students with delinquent accounts may not enter subsequent classes until outstanding balances have been paid in full.
 Students will not receive a transcript or a diploma until accounts are settled.
 Unpaid balances, for any reason, are subject to monthly service fees.

 Tuition/financial appeals are separate and different from academic appeals.
 See Academic Policies for more details.

-All students complying with established procedures for withdrawal from the College, credit-hour reduction affecting the 12-18 hour full-time tuition rate, or credit hour reduction within the part-time rate are entitled to have charges reduced if the drop takes place prior to the date that a zero percent refund takes effect.
+All students complying with established procedures for withdrawal from the University, credit-hour reduction affecting the 12-18 hour full-time tuition rate, or credit hour reduction within the part-time rate are entitled to have charges reduced if the drop takes place prior to the date that a zero percent refund takes effect.
 (Please see the tuition reduction schedule which is published in the Semester Policies and Procedures for rates.)